Will I make money as an artist?

 Also expect dry spells and more active selling times of the year towards x-mas, where sales will suddenly spike compared to previous months.

 Too much garbage

 So many POD sites have emerged over recent years, and you can understand why.
 It seems like the perfect business model: You provide a platform then get online designers and artists to populate it with products for you to sell and make a profit from whilst paying the majority of your work-force (us artists) nothing unless the product sells!
 And even then, the amount they pay seems a little unfair to the artists.
 Sure, these POD companies advertise their platform which brings customers to their site, but any business needs to do this regardless.
-So to reiterate, even though it might be worth artists experimenting with POD sites it’s worth noting you’ll likely not earn a great deal and the royalty is kinda lousy (even if it is considered the going rate or better for such sites) but if any designer out there is making mega bucks and wants to prove me wrong, great!
+So to reiterate, even though it might be worth artists experimenting with POD sites it’s also worth noting you’ll likely not earn a great deal and the royalty is kinda lousy (even if it is considered the going rate or better for such sites).
+If any designer out there is making mega bucks and wants to prove me wrong, great!
+And let me know.
 I love a success story 🙂

 DBH, like many POD sites are a bit of a free-for-all allowing almost anything to be uploaded and sold.
 I’m putting a lot of time into my art and designs, bumping up the quality, adding the “detail” and trying to produce something which I think might sell and do well on the site.
 It’s not just me, but any competent artist in this position who can generate sales on DBH deserves to have their work more prominently placed in search results, yet this isn’t always the case.

 While I agree it’s fair to give every designer the opportunity to upload their work, it’s not necessarily fair to give equal allowances or privileges to artists of lower ability levels or standards when it comes to a design holding it’s place at the top of a search result.